GOVTNZ/swagger-ui/SILVERSTRIPE.md

 Swagger:
   data_dir: '/our-api/swagger'
 ```
-Once you've completed these steps and have one or more *swagger.json* files in the right location, navigating an instance of your new page type should display your API in *swagger-ui*.
+Once you've completed these steps and have one or more *swagger.json* files in the right location, navigating to an instance of your new page type should display your API in *swagger-ui*.

 &nbsp;